Sunday 18 November 2018, Addis Ababa

 Now in its eighteenth year, Africa’s biggest annual mass-participation event must be experienced to be appreciated!
-Whether it takes you 33 minutes to sprint round behind the elites or 2 hours to walk round, dancing and stopping for draught beer on the way, you are one of 44,000 happy revellers redefining the streets of Addis Ababa on the most exciting day of the year.
+Whether it takes you 36 minutes to dash round behind the elites or 2 hours to walk round, dancing and stopping for draft beer on the way, you are one of 44,000 happy revelers redefining the streets of Addis Ababa on the most exciting day of the year.
 The Great Ethiopian 10k is a truly epic experience, year after year.

 NOT YOUR AVERAGE 10K!

-Founded in 2001 by renowned economist Peter Middlebrook, British Olympian and running legend Richard Nerurkar, and arguably the greatest distance runner of all time, Haile Gebrselassie, the Great Ethiopian Run is 10km of racing revelry, looping through the streets of central Addis Ababa.
+Founded in 2001 by renowned economist Peter Middlebrook, British Olympian and running legend Richard Nerurkar, and the most successful distance runner of all time, Haile Gebrselassie, the Great Ethiopian Run is ten kilometres of racing revelry, looping through the streets of central Addis Ababa.

 Behind the sizzlingly fast elites, join thousands of others to pit your training against the clock or to soak up the atmosphere of the music, the drinks stations, the friendliness and the city in the sunshine.